Group of women in a gym wearing antimicrobial activewear

 Textiles are everywhere in our everyday lives.
-From the clothes we wear and the furniture we sit on to the bed linen we sleep in and the packaging our food comes in, fabrics are a critical component of many of our most common consumer products.
+From the clothes we wear and the furniture we kick back and relax on to the bed linen we sleep in and the accessories we carry around, fabrics are a critical component in many modern consumer products.

 However, textiles also provide the perfect growth environment for various microorganisms.
-This can result in fabrics that smell bad, transmit illness, or suffer costly damage.
+This can result in fabrics that smell bad, transmit illness, or quickly become unusable.

 Antimicrobial additives equip fabrics and textiles with a host of performance benefits.
 The core benefits include:

-Antimicrobial textiles are more hygienic and cleaner than fabrics that do not feature built-in protection.
+Antimicrobial textiles are cleaner than fabrics that do not feature built-in protection.
 The antimicrobial additive protects the material from microorganisms and prevents mold and mildew from developing.

 Left unchecked, microorganisms can damage textiles and cause the material to degrade.
 This shortens the product’s expected lifespan.
 By eliminating microorganisms, antimicrobials prevent this damage, resulting in longer-lasting products.

 Because antimicrobials help keep textiles cleaner and odor-free, consumers can wash them less frequently.
-Less frequent washing reduces the environmental impact of a product, making it more sustainable and eco-friendlier.
+Less frequent washing reduces the environmental impact of a product, making it more sustainable and eco-friendly.
+It also contributes to longer-lasting textiles, as washing machines are tough on fabrics.

 As businesses introduce antimicrobial additives during manufacturing, the antimicrobial properties are ingrained in the fabric.
 This means they cannot be removed or washed away and ensures they provide around-the-clock protection for the product’s entire lifespan.

-Manufacturers are now using antimicrobial textiles in a diverse array of innovative applications.
+Manufacturers are now using antimicrobial fabrics in a diverse array of innovative applications.
 Below, we focus on several of the most common use cases.

 Hygiene-critical environments are another core use case.
 Hospitals, surgeries, and other similar environments must take active steps to prevent the spread of potentially dangerous microorganisms.
 As a result, they often incorporate antimicrobial additives into bedding, medical scrubs, gowns, masks, and other essential healthcare items.